Levitate (Twenty One Pilots song): Composition

-"Levitate" is a rap rock song which also contains elements of hip hop and trap with psychedelic synths, electronic beats and fast-paced lyrics.
+"Levitate" is a rap rock song which contains elements of hip hop and trap with psychedelic synths, electronic beats and fast-paced lyrics.
 It opens with the outro of the previous track on the album, "Jumpsuit".
 The song contains a reference to the lyrics of their song "Car Radio", where Tyler Joseph raps "I got back what I once bought, back in that slot I won't need to replace" in response to the chorus lyric from the 2013 song, "I ought to replace that slot with what I once bought, 'cause somebody stole my car radio and now I just sit in silence."
 The song was described by Rolling Stone as a "minimalist" track where "Joseph raps over warbled synths and Dun's primal pummel".
 He delivers a complex sequence of cascading rhyme schemes in quick succession metered to the up-tempo cadence of the track's beat in an insistent yet effortless manner that matches the propulsion of the pummeling rhythm.
 It has a tempo of 93 beats per minute and a duration of two minutes and twenty-five seconds.